 The retouching shader type has different properties to the default shader, including Skin Smoothing and Eye Whitening.
 You can experiment with the sliders until the retouching material looks the way you want it to.

 For this effect, we're going to change Skin Smoothing to 83%.

-You should preview skin smoothing on your mobile device using the AR Studio Player app to make sure the result is as expected.
+You should preview skin smoothing on your mobile device using the Spark AR Player app to make sure the result is as expected.

 You can also add the smoothing effect to the overall scene.
 To do this, check the box next to Fullscreen.
 The background should now be slightly blurred and softened.